Big Brother 23 (American season): HouseGuests

 As a response to racial reckoning in the United States and a lack of diverse representation on television, CBS enacted a policy whereby at least 50% of the cast of its reality shows must be BIPOC starting beginning with the 2021–22 broadcast season.
 The HouseGuests for the twenty-third season were announced on July 1, 2021.
 Among the 16 HouseGuests is professional boxer Joe Frazier's son Derek Frazier.
 Christie Valdiserri, a 27-year-old from North Hollywood, California, was originally part of the cast, but tested positive for COVID-19 while in sequester and could not compete.
 She was replaced by Claire Rehfuss.

 Future appearances

-Azah Awasum, Alyssa Lopez, Derek Xiao, Kyland Young, Tiffany Mitchell, and Xavier Prather competed on The Challenge: USA.
-Tiffany Mitchell returned for Big Brother 24 to host a Power of Veto competition; Tiffany and the remaining members of The Cookout alliance (Xavier Prather, Derek Frazier, Azah Awasum, Kyland Young, and Hannah Chaddha) also returned for a segment during the final 4 eviction episode of this season.
-Derek Xiao and Claire Rehfuss competed as a team on The Amazing Race 34.
+In 2022, Tiffany Mitchell appeared on Big Brother 24 to host a Power of Veto competition.
+Later that season, Mitchell and the remaining members of The Cookout alliance, Xavier Prather, Derek Frazier, Azah Awasum, Kyland Young, and Hannah Chaddha, returned for a segment during the final 4 eviction episode.
+Later that year, Awasum, Young, Mitchell, Prather, Alyssa Lopez and Derek Xiao competed on the first season of The Challenge: USA.
+Xiao and Claire Rehfuss competed as a team on The Amazing Race 34.

+In 2023, Lopez and Mitchell competed on the second season.
+Later that year, Young competed on The Challenge: Battle for a New Champion.
+Xavier Prather returned to compete on Big Brother: Reindeer Games, while Xiao and Mitchell returned to host.

+In 2024, Prather competed on the USA Network reality competition show The Anonymous.
+Young returned to competed on The Challenge 40: Battle of the Eras.

+In 2025, Chaddha and Young competed on The Amazing Race 38.
+Chaddha was partnered with her sister, while Young was partnered with his girlfriend and Big Brother 24 winner Taylor Hale.

+In 2026, Mitchell is set to competed on the fourth season of The Traitors.